Wetrix: Reception

-General

 Wetrix received generally positive reviews, including one in Famitsu, which had the highest rating for a Western-developed product in years.
 A common highlight was its unique puzzle game concept, which Nintendo Power described as a mixture of Tetris and Populous (1989).
 Due to the fact that it involves falling pieces, Wetrix was heavily compared to not only Tetris entries, but the Nintendo 64 titles Tetrisphere and Bust-A-Move 2 (1998).
-Edge considered Welltris (1990) the Tetris game most similar to Wetrix due to its use of falling pieces within a 3D perspective.
-The Electric Playground critic Victor Lucas and Hyper journalists Eliot Fish and Tom Holloway found its spin on Tetris elements refreshing, given the amount of other titles that copied Tetris mechanics without doing anything innovative.
-IGNs Trent C. Ward noted that with previous puzzle video games, "the further developers got from Tetris, the more annoyed people got", making Wetrixs success as both an original and enjoyable puzzle game profound.
+Some found its spin on Tetris elements refreshing, given the amount of other titles that copied Tetris mechanics without doing anything innovative.
+IGN noted that with previous puzzle video games, "the further developers got from Tetris, the more annoyed people got", making Wetrixs success as both an original and enjoyable puzzle game profound.

-Difficulty

-The high difficulty and steep learning curve generally garnered a mixed response; critics suggested that while it would appeal to hardcore puzzle game veterans, it may not be suited for all players, especially first-timers.
+The high difficulty and steep learning curve generally garnered a mixed response.
+Critics suggested that while it would appeal to hardcore puzzle game veterans, it may not be suited for all players, especially first-timers.
 Reviewers from Edge and N64 Magazine claimed an individual's first playthrough can end in seconds.
-Lucas, a frequent player of puzzle gamers and self-admitted pro at Rampart (1990), which also involved building enclosures, was still in the first tutorial stage an hour into Wetrix.
 The challenge was attributed to the controls, fast object dropping, and the randomization of what falls.
 Official Nintendo Magazine found the Game Boy Color port inferior to the original Nintendo 64 release for its slower falling speed.
+The PC version was criticized for its controls.
+GameSpots Ron Dulin had trouble placing pieces with the mouse, and Ward struggled with the controls overall, especially the keyboard setups.
 Also brought up was the game's addictiveness.
 It was attributed to the difficulty, high-score list, multipliers, different methods of earning points, visual rewards, and additional modes.
-Excitedly wrote N64 Magazines James Price, "As it brooks little familiarity with lesser skilled players, you actually feel as if you're achieving something by reaching level 15 with an unbelievably high number of points."

 Supporters of the challenge argued that it teaches players to long-term plan and not panic over small water drains.
 Detractors complained it was artificial and made the game more obnoxious than enjoyable.
-Consoles + found the board too small to create enough lakes to handle the overwhelming amount of water.
-Anne Royal of Computer Games Strategy Plus wrote that the slightest mistake could instantly end a play-through.
-She and Schneider felt the game should have adequately accustomed beginners to the gameplay, and John Davison argued the amount of randomization between uppers and water was too much.
 Jeff Gerstmann of GameSpot criticized the earthquake mechanic for effectively ending games, and opined it prevented Wetrix from being a truly amazing puzzle title.
-The PC version was also criticized for its controls.
-GameSpots Ron Dulin had trouble placing pieces with the mouse, and Ward struggled with the controls overall, especially the keyboard setups.
+Reviewers also brought up the general product's limited depth and replay-ability.
+For them, the experience was repetitive due to a lack of variation in gameplay and level aesthetics, wearing thin after a few hours.